zonk1/dash-bitcore-docker/README.md

-Scripts for dockerized da bitcore
+Scripts for dockerized dash bitcore
 ====================================

-This repo is for running dacash bitcore (with insight).
+This repo is for running dash bitcore (with insight).

 Note that the dashd 0.12.1 binary with bitcore patches is pre-built here for convenience.